gto76/wfdl/README.md

       [240, "line", ["a_len", "a_width"]]],
 ```

+Each element consists of three fields:
+  * First one defines the number of times that it is repeated around the face.
+  * Second one defines the shape of the element.
-This group then contains list of elements, that are repeated around the face.
-For instance the first element contains 12 lines of length `'a_len'` and width `'a_width * 1.5'`.
+  * Third one is a list of parameters that are required by the specific shape.

+For instance our first element contains 12 lines of length `'a_len'` and width `'a_width * 1.5'`.
 ```python
       [12, "line", ["a_len", "a_width * 1.5"]],
 ```